 The Buchman’s decided this was too good a deal to pass up.
 They shelled out $18,000 for a club membership, thinking they’d be going to Paris in a few weeks, and maybe Hawaii later in the year.
 (Here is our ultimate guide to joining and leaving a travel club.)

 They thought wrong, and now Buchman wants me to help her retrieve the money.

 “When the time came for us to book the tickets and hotel, we learned that 15,000 points was not enough to fly us all there, let alone stay in a hotel for two weeks,” she says.
 “This was of great concern.
 It was the only reason we bought the plan in the first place.”

 Of course, after a timeshare investment is not the time to find out something like this.
-Also, and perhaps more importantly, you don’t want to make a purchase because of the bonus points, but because it’s a good investment.
+Also, it’s crucial not to buy solely for the bonus points.
+You should make the purchase because it’s a sound investment.
 The bonus should be … well, a bonus.

 “We spent hours on the phone with Shell asking them for a refund based upon the fact that we were grossly misled by our salesman,” she says.
 “They offered us nothing other than an extra few months to use the 15,000 points, because those expire within the first 12 months.”